muratk5n/thirdwave/en/README.md

 H2 Fuel News: "Autonomous driving technology is the focus of a brand-new hydrogen truck manufacturer that is targeting mass production by 2024.
-Dubbed Hydron, the arguably futuristic firm was today (June 10) launched by Mo Chen, co-founder of San Diego-based TuSimple...
+Dubbed Hydron, the arguably futuristic firm was launched by Mo Chen, co-founder of San Diego-based TuSimple...
 Now, under the Hydron name, he is gearing up to transform hydrogen-powered long-haul freight transportation with similar technologies.
 With his new entity, the Canadian entrepreneur hopes to combine the self-driving technology with hydrogen-powered Class 8 trucks to make trucking safer, cleaner, and more efficient"

 ---